Stroudwater Navigation Ocean to Ryeford Locks

 with the River Frome, from which it draws

 its supply, with the towpath forming a narrow strip between the two.
-Ryeford Double Lock marks the end of this section of the canal - at least for the present time.
+Ryeford Double Lock, now restored, marks the end of this section of the canal.
 The offside wall of the upper chamber collapsed following a major water main burst a few years ago and has been rebuilt.
-The rest of the lock has been partially restored and some original paddle gear remains in situ. |
+The rest of the lock was restored in 2011 and some original paddle gear remains in situ. |

 Licensing Information Guide to Navigation Back to Stroudwater Index Page